enobyte/UAS_J2EE/README.md

 ### How to Run
 - import utsDB.sql -> Mysql
-- open Project to IntelliJ IDE (or whatever u have IDE :D)
+- open Project to IntelliJ IDEA (or whatever u have IDE :D)
 - RUN |>